 It might look like the balls are pinched up against each other, but there is actually sufficient room for the balls to roll freely:

-The Sachs Pentasport, SRAM P5 and S7 have larger drivers with a slightly larger axle bearing and will therefore take 13 7/32" balls:
+The Sachs Pentasport, SRAM P5 and S7 have larger drivers and a slightly larger axle cone and will therefore take 13 7/32" balls:

 The shape of the bearing tracks will retain the balls of a properly adjusted angular contact bearing without needing a retainer ring.
 You don't have to worry about balls falling out during use, you only need to be careful during assembly.
 This was also the way the original Torpedo Freilauf hub driver was set up for decades.